o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-canvas.md

 ### Docked windows
 Material Canvas provides several additional windows related to working with graphs.
 Unlike Material Editor, the viewport is also dockable.

-#### Node Palette
+#### Node palette
-The node palette contains a tree of all available material graph nodes, and other utility nodes, that can be added to a graph.
-The nodes are organized by category and color coded by type.
-Hovering the mouse cursor over each node in the tree will display a tool tip describing its purpose.
-Drag nodes from the palette into the active graph view to create an instance of that node at the drop position on the graph.
+The node palette contains a tree of all available material graph nodes and other utility nodes, that you can add to a graph.
+The nodes are organized by category and color-coded by type.

+You can do the following actions:
+- **Hover** over each node in the tree to read details about the node.
+- **Drag** nodes from the palette into the active graph view to create an instance of that node at the drop position on the graph.

 #### Bookmarks
 Use the bookmarks panel to manage all of the bookmarks on the active graph.
 Place bookmarks on the graph, like pins on a map, as a point of reference for any important positions.
 Double clicking on a bookmark will center the graph view on that position.
 Bookmark descriptions and colors are configurable in the bookmarks panel and inspector.